Capstone-Projects-2023-Spring/project-tool-shed/documentation/docs/requirements/use-case-descriptions.md

 5. The user will select the (button: NOT_AVAILABLE) to remove the listing from the public eye.
 Now this tool cannot be rented, and it is only for personal use by the original lister

 6. If the user wishes to list the same tool again, they click the Change Availability (button: AVAILABLE) to re-list the tool

+## Use Case #6 - Review Tool Owner

+A user wants to review their experience with the rented tool and the tool owner.

+1. The user navigates to the website, logs in to their account, and ends up on the homepage of the website.

+2. The user clicks on the "General" dropdown menu and clicks on "Create Review".

+3. The user sees a list of users.

+4. The user finds the user they want to review and clicks the button "Review User".

+5. The user writes a review in the text box and selects a star rating.

+6. The user clicks submit.

+7. The user exits the site.